Bangkok’s Green Lung: Exploring Bang Kachao

 How to get to Bangkok’s Green Lung

-The quickest way to get there is to take the MRT to Khlong Toei, then get a taxi to Khlong Toei Port (ท่าเรือคลองเตย – Tah Reua Khlong Toei).
+The quickest way to get there is to take the MRT (subway) to Khlong Toei Station, then get a taxi to Khlong Toei Port (ท่าเรือคลองเตย – Tah Reua Khlong Toei).
 It should only cost around 50 baht on the meter.
-Get out at the 7-Eleven just before you reach the gates that let the trucks into the port.
+Get out at the 7-Eleven at this Google Maps location just before you reach the gates that let the trucks into the port.
 Facing those gates, turn right and head down a small street.
 You’ll see a temple ahead of you, and after a minute or so you’ll reach a pier at the river.
-Pay 10 baht at the snack shop there, and within a few minutes, a small boat will take you across.
+The fare is 20 Baht one way.
+They’ll try to sell you a 40 Baht return ticket which is fine, just don’t lose the ticket for your way back.

 What to do in Bang Kachao

-After the park, get back onto the road and ride until you see one of the small elevated walkways meet the road.
+Our favorite thing to do here is just explore and drink it all in.
+The map provided with the bicycle rental is pretty good and has most of the elevated walkays mapped out.
 These are pretty much everywhere and they form a maze of interconnected walkways.
 The highlight here is the local life so there is no set route you should take.
 Rather, just let yourself get lost for a while.
 If you come to a road, take it until you find another small walkway.

 Safety at Bangkok’s Green Lung